-- (5) Traveling to and from and attending meetings, conferences and training sessions; - D. The Contractor shall obtain all necessary licenses, permits, certification insurance and approvals required by tribal, state, and Federal statutes to perform all programs and functions under this Contract. - E. Complaints.
-The Contractor shall develop and maintain a reporting system which allows any resident of or visitor to the Navajo Nation Juvenile Detention Facilities in Navajo Indian Country to report suspected or alleged Corrections Personnel misconduct or mismanagement. - F. Incidents.
+- D. The Contractor shall obtain all necessary licenses, permits, certification insurance and approvals required by tribal, state, and Federal statutes to perform all programs and functions under this Contract. - E. Complaints.
+The Contractor shall develop and maintain a reporting system which allows any resident of or visitor to the Navajo Nation Juvenile Corrections Facilities in Navajo Indian Country to report suspected or alleged Corrections Personnel misconduct or mismanagement. - F. Incidents.
 The Contractor shall maintain a reporting system to notify the BIA Corrections Division of the number and type of serious incidents involving detainees and the disposition through serious incident reports and monthly statistical reports.
 When a serious incident occurs, the Contractor's Officer in Charge ("Officer in Charge") shall immediately notify by telephone the Department of Corrections Director ("Director").
 If the Director is not available, the Officer in Charge shall immediately notify by telephone the next delegated individual.
-The Officer in Charge who directly observed or responded to the serious incident shall complete a serious incident report that will be immediately transmitted to the Director for the Director's review.
-The Director shall immediately notify the Corrections Program Specialist or the District IV Supervisory Correctional/Detention Specialist telephonically of the incident.
+The Officer in Charge who directly observed or responded to the serious incident shall complete a serious incident report that will be immediately notify the Corrections Program Specialist or the District IV Supervisory Correctional/Detention Specialist telephonically of the incident.
 A serious incident report, upon completion, shall be forwarded to the Navajo Nation Department of Justice.